 Our intention is to have five groups spread out across the county who will meet six times a year.

-As part of Young Commissioners you will also take on county-wide tasks but as a local group, you will also look at and address local issues regarding mental health support for young people.
+As a Young Commissioner you will also take on county-wide tasks but as a local group you will look at and address local issues regarding mental health support for young people.

 Not sure if this is for you?

-If you like the sound of the Young Commissioner’s role, want to learn new skills, develop your CV and make a real difference for other young people, then becoming a Young Commissioner is a step forward in making that happen.
+If you like the sound of the Young Commissioner’s role, want to learn new skills, develop your CV and make a real difference for other young people, then becoming a Young Commissioner is a step towards making that happen.

 Whether or not you have needed support for an emotional or mental health issue, if you would like to improve how services are delivered, then this is for you.